fdolisy/NLP_portfolio/README.md

 To run ensure that the modules `bs4` and `requests` are installed, otherwise this code will not run.
 To install run `pip install [module name]`

-## Portfolio 7 - Text classification 1 :star:
+## Portfolio 7 - Text Classification 1 :star:
 [Here](pdfs/TextClassification1.pdf) is a pdf that shows a comparison of naive bayes, logistic regresesiona ndueral networks on a small dataset.
 The dataset contains two columns, in one is a movie review, the other indicating if that review is a positive or negative one.

-## Portfolio 7 - ACL Paper summary :fr:
+## Portfolio 8 - ACL Paper Summary :fr:
 [Here](pdfs/ACL_Overview.pdf) is a pdf that writes a summary and analysis on the paper [French CrowS-Pairs: Extending a challenge dataset for measuring social bias in masked language models to a language other than English](pdfs/French_CrowS-Pairs.pdf)

+## Portfolio 9 - Chatbot :speech_balloon:
+In this assignment, I collaborated with @cadybaltz to create a travel guide chatbot.
+Further deatils/code can be found in this [repository](https://github.com/fdolisy/TravelAgent)

+## Portfolio 10 - Text Classification 2 :speaker:
+In this assignment I created multiple models to learn whether someone was depressed based off a collection of reddit comments that were compressed into a simple classification [dataset](https://www.kaggle.com/datasets/infamouscoder/depression-reddit-cleaned).
+My models, results and analysis can be found in this [pdf](pdfs/TextClassification2_fcd180001.pdf).